Novocherkassk railway station: History

 The works started in early April 1861.
 This decision resulted in mass protests by the Don Cossacks.
 A petition demanding cessation of the construction of railway gathered 364 signatures in Novocherkassk.
 Locals feared that the railway would prevent stripping of cattle, deprive tillage of water and inhibit urban development of Novocherkassk.
 However, the people's petition had no effect on the course of work.

 The opening ceremony of the railway from Grushevskaya to Aksayskaya took place on 29 December 1863.
 The first regular train left Novocherkassk on 1 January 1864 in 14:15.
 Train with a number of passenger and freight wagons made trips every day except Sunday.

 In 1870s the railway was extending to Moscow.
 Now Novocherkassk has busy railway connections to Central Russia and North Caucasus.
 The first station was built with wood.
 In its place was erected a two-story stone building in the near future.
-During Second World war station was destroyed.
+During Second World War station was destroyed.
 New building was built in early 1950s.

 Passenger railway communication

 The immediate proximity to a junction stations ensures railway communication with all Russian regions.
-From Novocherkassk train services depart to major Russian cities such as: Moscow, Saint-Petersburg, Novosibirsk, Yekaterinburg, Chelabinsk, Omsk, Nizhny Novgorod, Samara, Kazan, Rostov-on-Don, Voronezh, Sochi, Novorossiysk, Anapa, Vladikavkaz, Barnaul, Krasnoyarsk, Irkutsk.
+From Novocherkassk train services depart to major Russian cities such as: Moscow, Saint-Petersburg, Novosibirsk, Yekaterinburg, Chelyabinsk, Omsk, Nizhny Novgorod, Samara, Kazan, Rostov-on-Don, Voronezh, Sochi, Novorossiysk, Anapa, Vladikavkaz, Barnaul, Krasnoyarsk, Irkutsk.